deeplike/jquery-dateSelect/README.md

 =================

-a jQuery plugin to generate select options
+a jQuery plugin to generate days in select options